Title

 • Fence repair

-• Often negotiated between tenant and landowner
+— Often negotiated between tenant and landowner

-• Material typically provided by landowner, but can vary from region to region
+— Material typically provided by landowner, but can vary from region to region

-The landowner typically is responsible for those activities related to land production.
+The land owner is typically responsible for those activities related to land production.
 These activities include:

 • Fence

-• Responsibility for material and repair may vary, and often is negotiated between landowner and tenant
+— Responsibility for material and repair may vary, and is often negotiated between landowner and tenant

 • Water

-• Negotiable, but landowner provides chemical
+• Weed and brush control— Negotiable, but landowner provides chemical

 • Fertilizing and reseeding improved pasture

-• Negotiable, but landowner provides fertilizer and/or seed
+— Negotiable, but landowner provides fertilizer and/or seed

 Landowner and Tenant Considerations